 Mountain Lion, Black Bear and Turkey Hunting

 Black Bear are found throughout the Jicarilla, and can be hunted during both spring and fall hunts.
 Bear hunting is done over bait or with hounds, depending on the guide and hunter preference.
-Bear permits have been reduced in recent years in response to continuing drought, but some excellent boars are taken every year.
+Bear permits have been reduced in recent years in response to continuing drought, but some excellent boars are taken every year, including the NM State Record, harvested in the Spring of 2016.
 Contact the Jicarilla Game and Fish Department for details and guide recommendations.

 Merriam's Turkey are abundant on the Jicarilla, and are the only big game that can be hunted on your own; no guide is required.
 The Department monitors winter severity and polt survival every year and issues licenses based on what the resource allows.
 This is a top quality, do-it-yourself, spring turkey hunt in some of the best Merriam's habitat in the southwest.
 The month-long season allows for ample hunting opportunity for dedicated gobbler hunters.
 As with all of our other hunts, permits are limited to maintain quality hunting conditions, and are issued 1st-come/1st-served.
 For Those hunters who wish to hunt with a guide, guides are available upon request.